Binary Black Hole Waveforms from High-Resolution GR-Athena++ Simulations: Results

 \fig{fig:sxs_td_q2}, instead, shows the comparison between the $q=2$ \gra{} and SXS simulations for the $(\ell, m) = \{(2,2), (2,1), (3,3), (3,2), (4,4), (5,5)\}$ modes.
 Similar plots for the other mass ratios are available in \app{app:gra_vs_sxs}.
 Again, we find good agreement between the two simulations, with the phase differences at merger remaining at the sub-radian level for all modes investigated.
 The largest discrepancies are observed for the $(3,2)$ mode, with amplitude relative differences reaching ${\sim}20\%$.
 While it is difficult to ascertain the exact cause of these differences, we note that--as shown in Fig.~9 of \rf{Ferguson:2023vta}--that the $(3,2)$ mode is rather sensitive to numerical errors due to the center of mass drift of the binary.
 This effect is not corrected in the \gra{} simulations presented here.
 Additionally, $\psi_{32}$ is affected by large numerical noise, which may also contribute to the observed inconsistencies.
 Overall, we find that while the dominant quadrupole modes agree to within a few tens of a radian to the SXS waveforms, the computation of precise higher modes is more challenging and may require further investigation, higher resolutions, or improved numerical techniques.

 To complement the time-domain comparison, we also quantify the discrepancy between the two waveform catalogs by computing mismatches.
-We employ the \ac{ce} and LISA noise curves, and evaluate the mismatches between the starting frequency of the \gra{} waveform $f_{\ell m}^{0} = m/2 \omega_{22}/(2\pi)$ (multiplied by 1.25, to avoid artifacts due to FFTs) and $1024$ or $1$ Hz, respectively.
 We compute them between single modes only, as well as for waveform polarizations constructed using the $(\ell, m) = \{(2,2), (2,1), (3,3), (3,2), (4,4), (5,5)\}$ modes, fixing the inclination angle to $\iota = \pi/3$.
 We use \eq{eq:mismatch} to compute the mismatches as the output is independent of the sky position of the source.
 When higher modes are included, we average the obtained mismatches over four values of effective polarization angle $u$. and four values of reference phase of the target waveform.

 Results for single mode mismatches are shown in \fig{fig:sxs_mismatch_singlemode}.
 When the CE noise curve is employed, mismatches for all modes are always below the $10^{-3}$ threshold, with the notable exception of the $(5,5)$ mode for the $q=3$ case.
 A clear hierarchy can be observed, with the $(2,2)$ mode showing the best agreement ($\bar{\mathcal{F}} < 10^{-4}$) for all systems considered, followed by the $(4,4)$, $(3,3)$, $(2,1)$ and $(5,5)$ modes.
 When the LISA noise curve is used results are comparable to those previously discussed, although a slight worsening of the agreement is observed at higher masses. \fig{fig:sxs_mismatch_hms}, instead, shows the mismatches computed with polarizations constructed using the $(\ell, m) = \{(2,2), (2,1), (3,3), (3,2), (4,4), (5,5)\}$ modes.
 The initial frequency chosen for the mismatch calculation is $f_0 = 1.25 \times \omega_{22}5/(4\pi)$, to ensure that we are focusing on a frequency region where all modes are present.
 The mismatches found always lie comfortably below the $10^{-3}$ threshold for both the CE and LISA noise curves.